 How Much Will My Car Insurance Rates Go Up After a Crash?

-Your rates usually won't go up if the accident wasn't your fault or if you have accident forgiveness.
+Your rates usually won't go up if the accident wasn't your fault or if your policy includes accident forgiveness.
 And not every car insurance company or state handles an accident on your driving record the same way.

 Your car insurance company typically won't raise your rates until your policy renews.
 So you should wait until your current policy is about to expire before switching to a different company.